What’s one thing that cars, semi trucks, and buses all have in common? They all have tires that need to be regularly replaced.

 Liberty Tire Center is the largest tire recycling center in the United States.
 You can also find a local tire recycling center by typing “tire recycling centers near me” into your favorite search engine to find more possibilities.

-Not every recycling center pays cash, so call ahead to find out if one of your local centers does.
+Not every recycling center pays cash, so call to find out if one of your local centers does.

 7. Recycle Used Tire Rims For Cash